whg-training/whg-training-resources/docs/programming/introduction_to_R/R_introduction_to_Basic_Features.md

 structure can all refer generally to 'objects' created in R.

-Although variable is a widely used programming term and would be the preferred term in certain situations, we use 'object' as a general term throughout to refer to any of R's data structures.
+Although variable is a widely used programming term and would be the preferred one in certain situations, we use 'object' throughout to refer to any of R's data structures.
 These include vectors, factors, matrices, data frames and lists.
 Don't worry about the differences between those things for now.

 # Following along